BioComputingUP/GeomeTRe/scripts/TR_geometry_documentation.md

 - Unit end: the end of the unit
 - Curvature: the curvature, computed as the angle between the vectors connecting the rotation center to two consecutive units
 - Twist: the twist, computed as the component of the rotation that aligns the two units w.r.t. the twist axis
-- Handedness: computed as the handedness of the rotation, w.r.t. the twist axis.
+- Twisthandedness: computed as the handedness of the rotation, w.r.t. the twist axis.
 - Pitch: the pitch, computed the same way as the twist, but orthogonalizing w.r.t the pitch axis.
+- Pitchhandedness: computed as the handedness of the rotation, w.r.t. the pitch axis.
+- TM-score: the tm-score of the structural alignment
+- Yaw: the residual yaw rotation: in a perfect structure, this is 0, as we already compensate for the yaw when we align the axes of the two units to the standard reference axes.
+A high yaw means a bad performance on the algorithm for that unit pair.

 The pymol drawing contains the following objects:
 - In yellow, the line connecting the geometric centers of each unit to each other, and the lines connecting the rotation centers to each geometric center